Dealing with an argumentative child can be challenging for parents. Discover 7 ways to stop kids from constantly arguing about everything.

 If you find yourself dealing with an argumentative child as well, you’re not alone.

-Maybe it seems like your child always has something arrogant or rude to say whenever you tell him to do something.
-Perhaps he doesn’t respond well when you correct him.
-No matter the topic, he argues about anything and everything.
+Maybe it seems like your child always has something arrogant or rude to say whenever you tell her to do something.
+Perhaps she doesn’t respond well when you correct her.
+No matter the topic, she argues about anything and everything.

-How can parents better respond to an argumentative child and avoid raising a “know it all”?
+In a fit of anger, you’ve even told her to stop arguing already.
+How can you better respond to an argumentative child and avoid raising a “know it all”?

 How to respond to an argumentative child

-If you’re like me, you can find it difficult to tolerate arguing from kids.
+If you’re like me, you can find it difficult to tolerate arguing from kids, from chores to picking which movie to watch.
 We feel surprised, attacked, and even threatened when they question our authority.

-But trying to assert authority in that way not only backfires, but it does little to nurture the kind of loving relationship we want to have.
-Instead, we need to turn inward to see why these arguments trigger a reaction in us in the first place, and how we can better communicate with our kids.
+But trying to assert authority in that way not only backfires, but does little to nurture the kind of loving relationship we want to have.
+Instead, we need to take a deep breath and turn inward to see why these constant arguments trigger a reaction in us in the first place.

 Through these methods, you’re respecting your child’s point of view and teaching him how to better convey his ideas.
 All while providing the firm boundaries he needs—in a respectful and kind way.